The Virginia B. Gardner Fine Arts Pavilion is The University of Findlay's hub for fine

 the addition in 2007.
 The addition included room for children’s educational

-activities and space for the musuem's expansive art vault.
+activities and space for the museum's expansive art vault.

 Members of the campus community and the Gardner family celebrate the opening of the Virginia B. Gardner Fine Arts Pavilion